What’s Your Long Term Goal for Business? 3 Paths to Help You Decide

 3. The Studio (People-Powered Business)

 In the Studio model, client intimacy is at the heart of your strategy.
 “Clients are your value, and people are your power.”
-This approach emphasizes developing and training a team, who consistency replicate your brand experience and deliver high-touch value.
+This approach emphasizes developing and training a team, who consistently replicate your brand experience and deliver high-touch value.
 Think about it this way: it’s the Solopreneur model, magnified.
-The core, imperative difference is: it’s a team of people (not just 1) carrying out work, as the same level as you.
+The core, imperative difference is: a team carries out the work, as the same level as you.

 It may be for you, if you…